RajarshiKarmakar1604/Custom-Neovim-Configs/README.md

-# My-First-NeoVim-Config
+# Custom-NeoVim-Configs
-A first custom NeoVim Configuration.
+A repository containing all of my NeoVim Configs